mmattamala/slam_metrics/README.md

 Link: https://github.com/MichaelGrupp/evo

 I used this for my master thesis and is pretty easy to use.
-Some plots are different that the ones you may encounter in other papers, but has a lot of very useful tools, such as batch processing of trajectories.
+Some plots are different that the ones you may find in other papers, but it has a lot of very useful tools, such as batch processing of trajectories.

 </br>